-The popular image of wood burning and wood smoke now is not unlike how cigarettes used to be viewed, when popular entertainment and advertisements portrayed smoking in a positive light.
+The popular image of wood burning now is not unlike how cigarettes used to be viewed.

 There was a time not long ago when it was normal for most public places to be filled with cigarette smoke: restaurants, offices, airplanes and even hospitals and doctors’ waiting rooms.